 Note: Various grades of steel will contain different combinations of these elements.
 Trace elements may also be present in minute amounts.
-Forgings and fittings may have a zinc phosphate conversion coating or rust preventative oil, the elements of which are included in the ingredients.
+Fittings may have phosphate conversion coating, the elements of which are included in the ingredients, and rust protection oil.